-The Entitlement Matrix of Expanded Area is presented in Table 5-1.
-The matrix is developed based on i) the outcome of comparison between international practices and laws and regulations in Myanmar described in Chapter 4, ii) the entitlement matrix of the Framework for 2,000 ha and Area 2-1, and iii) the expected impacts identified through DMS of the identified PAHs for the Expanded Area, and it contains all the possible entitlements identified with the existing PAH data.
+The Entitlement Matrix of the Expanded Area 2 is presented in Table 5-1.
+The matrix is developed based on i) the outcome of comparison between international practices and laws and regulations in Myanmar described in Chapter 4, ii) the entitlement matrix of the Framework for 2,000 ha, Area 2-1 and the Expanded Area of Area2-1, and iii) the expected impacts identified through DMS of the identified PAHs for the Expanded Area 2, and it contains all the possible entitlements identified with the available PAH data.